The Mihir Chronicles

 For decades, the major manufacturer of Central Processing Units (CPUs) was Intel until it was challenged by Nvidia's Graphical Processing Units (GPUs).
 Unlike general-purpose CPUs, the GPU breaks complex mathematical tasks apart into small calculations, then processes them all at once.
 This method is known as parallel computing.
 A great analogy to explain this is a delivery truck dropping off one package at a time like a CPU while a GPU is more like a fleet of motorcycles spread across a city.

-GPUs have been a miracle for research scientists in the field of machine learning.
+GPUs have been transformative in the field of AI which machine learning depends on.
 Researchers at Google had trained a neural net that identified videos of cats, an effort that required some sixteen thousand CPUs While other researchers had produced the same results (or better) with just two Nvidia circuit boards.

 In 2017, researchers at Google introduced a new architecture for neural-net training called a transformer.
 The following year, researchers at OpenAI used Google’s framework to build the first “generative pre-trained transformer,” or Generative Pre-Trained Transformer (GPT).
 The GPT models were trained on Nvidia supercomputers, absorbing an enormous corpus of text and learning how to make human-like connections.
 In late 2022, after several versions, ChatGPT was released to the public.
 The more processing power one applies to a neural net, the more sophisticated its output becomes.
 This makes computers perceive as if they are talking to us in our familiar language.

-Language skills and cognition aren’t intertwined because they light up different systems in the brain, and there are numerous studies of people who have lost their language abilities but are otherwise completely cognitively there.
-For example, when people lose their ability to speak, but are able to give thumbs up or down to a question they are being asked.
+Language skills and cognition aren’t intertwined because they light up different systems in the brain, and there are numerous studies of people who have lost their language abilities but are otherwise cognitively capable.
+For example, when people lose their ability to speak, but are able to give thumbs up or down to a question.

 In the case of large language models it's the opposite—they can consume and produce language without the thinking part.
 It's the term that is used to describe the technology behind systems like ChatGPT from OpenAI or Gemini from Google.